virtual-labs/exp-heat-flow-weld-bead-iitkgp/experiment/theory.md

 Heat flow and temperature distribution analysis in welding has a vital part in understanding both the metallurgical and mechanical behaviour of welding joints.
 The rapid cooling rate experienced during welding causes various desired or undesired metallurgical changes.
 The non-uniform temperature field produced around the weld results in thermal stresses, plastic flow, consequential locked-up residual stresses, and distortion.

-During welding, the net heat input (Hnet) is calculated using the relationship shown below:
+During welding, the net heat input H<sub>net</sub> is calculated using the relationship shown below:

 $$ H_{net} =  \frac{\eta VI}{S} $$